Badge

-a coat of arms or simple heraldic symbol, such as a shield.
+A coat of arms or simple heraldic symbol, such as a shield.

 A burgee is a long, tapered flag or pennant that ends in a swallowtail (having two points, like that of a swallow’s tail).
 Burgees are often used by sailing clubs.

-any quarter of a flag, but commonly means the upper hoist (left) quarter,such as the field of stars in the flag of the United States or the Union Flag in the Australian Flag.
+Any quarter of a flag, but commonly means the upper hoist (left) quarter,such as the field of stars in the flag of the United States or the Union Flag in the Australian Flag.

-a figure or symbol appearing in the field of a flag.
+A figure or symbol appearing in the field of a flag.

 A civil flag is a National flag that is displayed on land by private citizens.